Bug Out Communications

 Using GPS and Satellites you can share tracking info to others from almost anywhere on earth.
 You can send preprogrammed text messages and tracking info plotted on Google Maps.
 SOS feature will send GEOS Intl Emergency Response Coordination Center your coordinates and info to local response teams.

-Navigate, create waypoints, log your trip and find your way back.
+Navigate, create waypoints, log and share your trip and find your way back.
 Send and receive text messages.
 Trigger an interactive SOS.
-Plan, track and share your trip.
 100% global coverage from Iridium.
 You can also pair it with a mobile device to access topographic maps and U.S. NOAA charts.